-Thursday evening, I went along (with Gavin) to Rosny Barn for the City of Clarence Business Excellence and Service Awards presentation.
+Thursday evening, we went along to Rosny Barn for the City of Clarence Business Excellence and Service Awards presentation.
 We had a nice time chatting with colleagues from the eastern shore region of Hobart, and congratulations goes to all of them; there are certainly some hardworking people doing some amazing things in Tassie.

 Business Excellence and Service Awards